apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 An object containing initial variable values to populate in the Explorer on load.

-If provided, these variables should apply to the initial query you provide for document.
+If provided, these variables should apply to the initial query you provide in `document`.

 </td>
 </tr>